irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 efforts of many, rather than for the glory of a few.

-Plagiarism, misrepresentation of authorship, and content falsification constitutes dishonesty and fraud.
+Plagiarism, misrepresentation of authorship, and content falsification constitute dishonesty and fraud.
 Such actions are prohibited and the IRTF may take action against authors who commit them including retraction of the published work or exclusion of the offending party from IRTF activities.